Pony7/cspoker/trunk/README.txt

 Package to executable jar:
 ==========================
-Currently there are 2 executable modules:
+Currently there are 3 executable modules:
+  * server-rmi (server/rmi)
   * server-allcommunication (server/allcommunication)
   * client-gui-text (client/gui/text)

 To make 1 executable jar with all dependencies, go to the respective directory and execute:
 	mvn assembly:assembly
-The executable jar can be found in target/*-jar-with-dependencies.jar
+The executable jar can be found in "target/*-jar-with-dependencies.jar".

 Test:
 =====